sehilyi/new-mac-devices-setup/README.md

 - "Swip between pages" as "Scroll Left or Right with One Finger"
 - Pointer size as the right next to "Normal" (2 out of 7)
+- Turn on "Smart zoom"
+- "Secondary click" as "Click Right Side"

 ### Keyboards